beaudie/vesc/doc/DevSetup.md

 git checkout master
 ```

-You might want to validate you have all the necessary dependencies before going further by running this command:
+You might want to validate that you have all the necessary dependencies before going further by running this command:
 ```
 ./build/install-build-deps.sh
 ```